 Stretch much?
 Most of us could use more, and this need increases with age.
-But it’s important to have a solid stretching routine — increasingly so, as you get older and those once-supple ligaments start turning into something resembling rawhide chews.
-While cardio and strength training form the backbone of fitness, researchers and trainers agree that stretching belongs in the mix.
+But it’s important to have a solid stretching routine — increasingly so as you get older and those once-supple ligaments start turning into something resembling rawhide chews.
+Although cardio and strength training form the backbone of fitness, researchers and trainers agree that stretching belongs in the mix.
 Lower back stretches, hip flexor stretches, and hamstring stretches should be part of your daily routine; hip stretches, shoulder stretches, calf stretches, and even neck stretches wouldn’t hurt either.

 Hamstring Hinge Stretch

 Stand with your feet shoulder-width apart.
 Hinge forward from the waist and reach your hands toward the floor, bending your knees slightly until your hands touch.
 Keeping your back straight, walk your hands forward on the floor until you reach an angle where you can straighten your legs.
 From there, walk your hands slowly back toward your feet, feeling the stretch in your hamstrings.
 Walk your hands forward again to relax the hamstrings, then back toward your feet.